 The unaudited pro forma condensed combined balance sheet as of June 30, 2021 gives pro forma effect to the Business Combination, PIPE Investment, and the other related events contemplated by the Merger Agreement as if consummated on June 30, 2021.
-The unaudited pro forma condensed combined statement of operations for the six months ended June 30, 2021 combines the historical statement of operations of the Company for the six months ended June 30, 2021, giving pro forma effect to the Business Combination, PIPE Investment, and other related events contemplated by the Merger Agreement as if consummated on January 1, 2020.
+The unaudited pro forma condensed combined statement of operations for the six months ended June 30, 2021 combines the historical statement of operations of the Company for the six months ended June 30, 2021, and the historical condensed consolidated statement of operations of Legacy Matterport for the six months ended June 30, 2021, giving pro forma effect to the Business Combination, PIPE Investment, and other related events contemplated by the Merger Agreement as if consummated on January 1, 2020.
 The unaudited pro forma condensed combined statement of operations for the year ended December 31, 2020 combines the historical statement of operations of the Company for the period from June 29, 2020 (inception) through December 31, 2020, and the historical consolidated statement of operations of Legacy Matterport for the year ended December 31, 2020, giving pro forma effect to the Business Combination, PIPE Investment, and other related events contemplated by the Merger Agreement as if consummated on January 1, 2020.